fostroll/corpuscula/doc/README_CDICT.md

 when **format**=`'parsed_conllu'`, the **corpus** will be used directly, without processing via `Conllu.load` method.

-If `cdict` already contain data, the try to append it via second invocation of its `parse` method will throw an error.
+If `cdict` already contain data, the try to append it via second call of its `parse` method will throw an error.
 If you really want to append current statistics with data of other corpus, specify **append**=`True`.

 **log_file** here and in all other methods specifies a stream for progress